gregdetre/healthyselfjournal/docs/reference/WEB_RECORDING_INTERFACE.md

 # Web Recording Interface

 ## Introduction
-The web interface brings the Healthy Self Journal experience into the browser while reusing the CLI pipeline for transcription, dialogue, and storage.
+The web interface brings the Healthyself Journal experience into the browser while reusing the CLI pipeline for transcription, dialogue, and storage.

 ## Running